01. What is beauty light?

 To maintain the results, we advise using the iRenew Face and Body Skin Cell Maintainer lotion.
 It helps to maintain the skin’s collagen and elastin for firmer, youthful looking skin.

-13. Can normal sun cosmetics be used together with the collagen bed, and what about day creams or body lotions?
+13. Can normal sun cosmetics be used together with the beauty light bed, and what about day creams or body lotions?

 For optimum effect you should remove make-up and cosmetics.
 Unknown cosmetics might contain ingredients which could trigger light sensitive reactions.
 Normal sun cosmetics should not be used.

-The use of normal day cream/body lotion after a collagen bed session is not necessary, but will not have any negative effect on the results.
+The use of normal day cream/body lotion after a beauty light bed session is not necessary, but will not have any negative effect on the results.

 Some possible negative effects of ingredients (e.g. silicon oils: block the pores and prevent the skin breathing - or parabens: act like hormones and change the skin reactions) may cancel out the effects of collagen bed.